 The building was commissioned in 1813 by Governor Macquarie to provide a place to prepare orphaned, convict and Indigenous females for life as domestic servants.
 The building became a mental hospital in the 1880s for a century, before falling into disrepair in the mid 1980s.
 The present day refurbished building has become an integral part of Western Sydney University – a wing of which is dedicated to the Whitlam Institute and displays a model of former Prime Minister Gough Whitlam’s office.

-Building EZ, corner James Ruse Drive and Victoria Road Rydalmere 2116, 02 9685 9210.
-Open: Thursday and Friday 10:00am – 4:00pm.
+Building EZ, corner James Ruse Drive and Victoria Road Rydalmere 2116, Open: Wedbesday, Thursday and Friday 11 am – 4 pm and first Saturday of each month 11 am – 4 pm (excluding long weekends and public holidays).
 Group bookings are available on request throughout the week.
 Visit the Whitlam Institute website for more information.

 Parramatta Female Factory

 Follow in the footsteps of the female convicts, within this National Heritage Precinct.
 Stories of convict women’s incarceration experience; earliest dedicated women’s health service; first worker’s action in Australia and mental health history.
 The site officially became the Parramatta Lunatic Asylum in 1850.
 Over the years the name and function went through many iterations.
 Finally, in 1983 the name was changed to Cumberland Hospital, now operating as the campus for the Institute of Psychiatry.

 5 Fleet Street North Parramatta 2150.
 Guided tours: First Friday of the month.
 Groups by appointment – bookings essential.
 Visit the Parramatta Female Factory website for more information.